dr3nan/loan/README.md

 If I would develop the entire app, as fullstack developer, I would also have to consider how the backend would work.
 I would use a MERN stack since it would be performant and suits this purpose.
 Following MVC pattern as it would be scalable and easy to maintain.

-As an improvement, the code of the form could be splitted in two, create another component that would hold all the JSX for the responses and pass state and functions as props.
+As an improvement, the code of the form could be splitted in two, create another component that would hold all the JSX for the responses and pass state and functions as props. *(accomplished afer initial delivery of the project)*

 Installing axios library perhaps would have given more flexibility when error handling and such.